lumtis/request-chain/README.md

 # Request Chain

-Proof of Stake blockchain using Request Network protocol.
+Example of a Proof of Stake blockchain to be used for the storage layer of the Request protocol

 ### Message